-3) To line your nesting boxes - The hard wooden bottom of your nesting boxes can cause eggs to crack and break if the nesting material isn't thick enough, or as my girls are prone to do, the depression they have made in the straw is too deep.
-I cut a piece of shelf liner and put it on the bottom of each nesting box.
-A sprinkle of DE underneath the liner first prevents mites from taking up residence and the liner provides cushioning for the eggs.
+3) To line your nesting boxes - The hard wooden bottom of your nesting boxes can cause eggs to crack and break if the nesting material isn't thick enough, or the depression they have made in the straw is too deep.
+So I cut a piece of shelf liner and put it on the bottom of each nesting box.
+A sprinkle of food-grade Diatomaceous Earth underneath the liner prevents mites from taking up residence and the liner provides cushioning for the eggs.

 4) As nesting box 'curtains' - We women seem to love to sew pretty floral, lace or gingham curtains for our nesting boxes.
 Functional as well as pretty, they really dress up the coop.
 Men, on the other hand, aren't quite as interested in how the curtains look and might be more apt to just hang a piece of shelf liner across the front of the nesting boxes to provide a shield to discourage egg eaters and also provide privacy for their layers.

-5) As sprouting jar covers - I've recently started sprouting mung beans for the chickens, and the shelf liner makes a great 'breathable' lid for the mason jars.
+5) As sprouting jar covers - I love sprouting mung beans for the chickens, and the shelf liner makes a great 'breathable' lid for the mason jars.

 Do you use shelf liner for things other than lining shelves?
 I would love to hear your ideas!